arekinath/sdc-zonedns/README.md

 Hostnames are formed in the pattern `account-alias.vms.example.com` -- where `account` is the SDC account owning the VM, `alias` is the alias set by the user, and `vms.example.com` is the `base` value set in the sdc-zonedns configuration.

 Additionally, when aliases are unique across the whole cluster, the hostname `alias.vms.example.com` will also be reserved for the VM.
-Currently, as soon as another VM is created using that alias (eg, by another tenant), this hostname will disappear.
+The first user who creates a VM with a given alias will have the `alias.vms.example.com` hostname reserved for them permanently.
 This is considered more a legacy feature than anything else, to aid with migrating from previously existing DNS records.

 ## Fallback records